greco-project/pvcompare/docs/parameters.rst

         b. **pv_plant_02**: PV cpv_180_31
         c. **pv_plant_03**: PV cpv_90_90
     8. **lifetime**: year, 25 (for all the components)
     9. **specific_costs_om**: currency/unit, 50 (same for all the components; 50 €/kWp is the value that is arrived at after accounting for the yearly inspection and cleaning.
-Here is the detailed `explaination <https://github.com/greco-project/pvcompare/issues/13>`_.)
+Here is the detailed `explanation <https://github.com/greco-project/pvcompare/issues/13>`_.)
     10. **dispatch_price**: currency/kWh, 0 (this is because there are no fuel costs associated with Photovoltaics)
     11. **optimizeCap**: bool, True (for all components)
     12. **outflow_direction**: str, PV bus1 (for all of the components)